yuxuanliao/pSCNN/README.md

 **Training your model and predict mixture spectra data**

 Run the file 'pSCNN.py'.
 The model and these data have been uploaded at Zenodo.
-Download the model and these example data，pSCNN can be reload and predict easily.
+Download the model and these example data, pSCNN can be reload and predict easily.

 # Contact